UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

 Normalized Pixel Targets: Predicting normalized pixel values significantly improves reconstruction quality and downstream performance, as encoder is encouraged to learn structure, shape, and texture, instead of memorizing absolute pixel colors.

-Minimal Augumentation: MAE performs well without strong data augmentation.
-Unlike contrastive learning (e.g., SimCLR), MAE relies primarily on the masking operation as its augmentation.
+Minimal Augmentation: MAE performs well without strong data augmentation.
+Unlike contrastive learning such as SimCLR, MAE relies primarily on the masking operation as its augmentation.

 ## DINO: self-distillation with no labels

-DINO (self-distillation with no labels) is a self-supervised learning framework based on knowledge co-distillation, where a student network is trained to match the output distribution produced by a teacher network.
+DINO (self-distillation with no labels) is a self-supervised learning framework based on knowledge co-distillation, where a student network is trained to match the output distribution produced by a teacher network[3].
 Both networks share the same architecture (e.g., ViT or ResNet) and consist of a backbone encoder followed by a projection head.

 ### Model Structure